 Some people will immediately say, “No, you don't need all of that”.
 In fact you could have a web page which just consisted of

-Hello world!and if you run it on the current version of Internet Explorer, Firefox or Google Chrome it will display perfectly well.
+Hello world!and if you run it on any modern browser it will display perfectly well.
 But that brings us on to the whole question of browsers.

 What is a Browser?

 A browser is a program which you run on your computer to allow you to view web pages and download files.
 To many people, Internet Explorer IS the internet; it doesn't occur to them that there's any other way of getting to the web, and Microsoft are very happy for them to continue in that belief.
+(Yes I know IE has now been replaced by The Edge, but I'm not going to update all my notes.)
 In fact there are many other browsers.
-I have Firefox and Google Chrome on my PC (both of which are free to download) — I used to have Netscape but that's no longer supported.
-If you're on an Apple Mac or a Unix machine you probably use something different.
-If you're on CompuServe or AOL, they have the browser built into their own software, and AOL certainly make it difficult if not impossible to use anything else.
+I have Firefox, Opera and Google Chrome on my PC (all of which are free to download) — I used to have Netscape but that's no longer supported.
+If you're on an Apple Mac, a Unix machine or a hand-held device you probably use something different.
+If you're on CompuServe or AOL, they have the browser built into their own software, and AOL certainly used to make it difficult if not impossible to use anything else.

 With any normal programming language, the syntax of your program is either valid or not — if you've missed out a semicolon, or misspelt a word, the compiler will give you an error message and you have to correct it before you can run the program.
 Browsers try to be kind to you — especially IE. But you don't know what browser your users will have.
 It may be text-only.
 It may be on a mobile phone, or on a Mac.
 If they're blind, it will be speaking to them.
 Don't assume the whole world uses the latest version of IE on a PC.
 There are things you can get away with on IE but not on the others.
 And unlike a compiler, a browser doesn't usually give you an error message — things just don't work.
 I've had people telling me that they clicked a button on my website and nothing happened — and it was because they were using Netscape.
 The code was actually wrong, but IE said “OK, I know what you mean”, and I thought it was fine.
 So my advice to you, right from the start, is follow the standards.
 And I also suggest you follow some layout conventions.
 You will see in my example that <Title> is indented because it's within <Head> — in fact I could have indented everything between <HTML> and </HTML>, though I don't actually do that.
 As the code gets more complicated it becomes more important to lay it out logically, or you won't have a clue what's wrong when things don't work.
 The browser won't care if you code it as